-This healthy Potato Leek Soup is exactly where we need to be right now: expertly walking the tightrope between rich, creamy comfort food and all things bright, fresh, and light.
+This healthy Potato Leek Soup is exactly where we need to be right now: expertly walking the tightrope between rich, creamy comfort and all things bright, wholesome, and nourishing.

 Then, however, something will change.

 Flavors of dill, capers, and chives hit your taste buds and convince you that this soup must be pure bright sunshine served in a bowl.

 Another curve ball: this decadently textured potato leek soup recipe contains no heavy cream or milk and is vegan (!!!!).

 “This is great.
 Silky and bright indeed.
 Simply yummy.
 Definitely making again.”— Christi —

 Like my dreamy Vegan Pumpkin Soup, this vegan potato leek soup is velvety yet bright, hearty but not heavy.